redis-stack/redis-stack-docs/docs/stack/get-started/install/docker.md

 ## Configuration

-### Persistence
+### Persistence in Docker

-To persist your Redis data to a local path, specify `-v` to configure a local volume.
+To mount local directories and files to your Docker container, specify `-v` to configure a local volume.
 This command stores all data in the local directory `local-data`:
 {{< highlight bash >}}
 $ docker run -v /local-data/:/data redis/redis-stack:latest
 {{< / highlight >}}